 - Store toffee in an airtight container at room temperature in a cool dry place for up to 2 weeks.

-Make ahead tip: Freeze toffee for up to 3 months and thaw overnight in the refrigerator before serving.
+- Make Ahead Instructions: Freeze toffee for up to 3 months and thaw overnight in the refrigerator before serving.

-- Pumpkin pie spice: If you don't have pumpkin pie spice, you can use 1/4 teaspoon ground ginger + 1/4 teaspoon ground nutmeg + 1/4 teaspoon ground cloves + 1/4 teaspoon ground cinnamon + 1/4 teaspoon ground allspice.
+- Pumpkin Pie Spice: I like to measure this from a big batch of homemade pumpkin pie spice, but if you just want to add the individual spices, you can make your own using 1/4 teaspoon ground ginger + 1/4 teaspoon ground nutmeg + 1/4 teaspoon ground cloves + 1/4 teaspoon ground cinnamon + 1/4 teaspoon ground allspice.

-- White chocolate: Use baking white chocolate, found in the baking aisle.
+- White Chocolate: Use baking white chocolate, found in the baking aisle.
 I suggest Bakers, Ghirardelli, or Lindt brands.
-Baking chocolate is sold in 4 ounce bars, so you'll beed 1.5 bars.
-If desired, you could use 8 ounces and have an extra thick layer of white chocolate on top. 🙂
+Baking chocolate is sold in 4 ounce bars, so you’ll need 1.5 bars.
+If desired, you could use 8 ounces and have an extra thick layer of white chocolate on top.

 - Be extra careful as cooking candy is very hot and may splash; wear long sleeves and have a pair of kitchen gloves or oven mitts handy.